wagslane/blog/content/posts/collapsing-quality-of-devto.md

 * Good content for beginners
 * Authors own their own content (per the terms and agreements)

-Dev.to has always seemed to be geared towards beginners, and there’s nothing wrong with that.
+Dev.to has always seemed to be geared toward beginners, and there’s nothing wrong with that.
 In fact, the internet desperately needed a place for new developers to hang out without being flamed off of platforms like Reddit and StackOverflow, or overwhelmed by the more advanced topics on HackerNews.

 ## What went wrong?